Latest

 United Nations Belize Common Country Analysis, October 2024

 The United Nations Common Country Analysis (CCA) 2024 Update provides an in-depth analysis of Belize’s socio-economic landscape, its progress on the Sustainable Development Goals (SDGs), and ongoing efforts to strengthen human rights, governance, human development and climate resilience.
 The CCA also emphasises the importance of confronting key development challenges to advance achievement of the SDGs and recover progress lost on account of the COVID-19 pandemic.
-This report builds on comprehensive data and consultations with national stakeholders, ensuring that the strategic support provided by the United Nations is aligned with Belize’s national priorities, international commitments, and the 2030 Agenda for Sustainable Development.
+This report builds on comprehensive data and consultations with national stakeholders, ensuring that the strategic support provided by the United Nations is aligned with Belize’s national priorities, international commitments, and the 2030 Agenda for Sustainable Development., filtered_html

 1 of 5